llambiel/letsecureme/post.md

     sudo apt-get update && sudo apt-get dist-upgrade -y && sudo reboot

 This will ensure all software is up to date, including recent bug fixes and security patches.

-Let's log back in and enable the automatic security updates:
+On top of that wouldn't it be nice if the system could keep-up with the latest patches?
+You can do so by enabling the automatic security updates:

     sudo dpkg-reconfigure --priority=low unattended-upgrades

-In this way, whenever an important security update is released the system will udate itself keeping everything secure.
+In this way, whenever an important security update is released the system will update itself keeping everything secure.

 It's good practice to install [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) in order to prevent brute force SSH attacks (specifically if you're using password authentication):